Skip to content

 Running from Command Line

-# Build Morphium first
+# Build the project first if you haven't

 mvn clean package -DskipTests

-# Run MorphiumServer (default port is 17017)
+# Run MorphiumServer with default settings (port 17017)

 Running Programmatically